 [IETF RFC 8225] defines a token-based signature that combines the use of JavaScript Object Notation (JSON) Web Tokens, JSON Web Signatures, and X.509 certificate key pairs, or Public Key Infrastructure (PKI), to create a trusted signature.
-The authorized owner of the certificate used to generate the signature can be validated and traced back to the known trust anchor who signed the certificate.
-The Persona Assertion Token (PASSporT) token includes a number of claims the signer of the token is asserting.
+The authorized owner of the certificate used to generate the signature can be validated and used to trace back to the known trust anchor who signed the certificate.
+The PASSporT includes a number of claims the signer of the token is asserting.
 The associated public certificate is used to verify the digital signature and the claims included in the PASSporT token.
-The public certificate is also used to validate the entity that signed the token through a Service Provider Identifier (SPID), as defined in [IETF RFC 8226].
+The public certificate is also used to validate the entity that signed the token through a Service Provider Code (SPC), as defined in [IETF RFC 8226].
 The validated claims and the validated identity of the entity signing the claims can both be used to determine the level of trust in the originating entity and their asserted SIP RPH information.

-Note: PASSporT tokens and signatures themselves are agnostic to network signaling protocols but are used in [draft-ietf-stir-rfc4474bis] to define specific SIP usage as described in the next section.

 Authenticated Identity Management in the Session Initiation Protocol

-[IETF RFC 8224] defines a SIP-based framework for an authentication service and verification service for using the PASSporT signature in a SIP INVITE.
+[IETF RFC 8224] defines a SIP-based framework for an authentication service and verification service using the PASSporT signature in a SIP INVITE.
 It defines a new Identity header field that delivers the PASSporT signature and other associated parameters.
-The authentication service adds the Identity header field and signature to the SIP INVITE generated by the originating provider.
-The INVITE is delivered to the destination provider which uses the verification service to verify the signature using the identity in the P-Asserted-Identity header field or From header field.
+The authentication service as defined according to [IETF RFC 8224] adds the Identity header field to the SIP INVITE generated by the originating service provider.
+The SIP INVITE is delivered to the destination service provider which uses the verification service to verify the signature using the information in the SIP RPH field.

+NOTE: The authentication service and verification service defined in [IETF RFC 8224] are viewed as the STI-AS and STI-VS functions defined in the SHAKEN framework [ATIS-1000074].

 PASSporT Extension for Resource-Priority Authorization

-[IETF RFC 8443] defines an optional extension to PASSporT and the associated STIR mechanisms to provide a function to sign the SIP 'Resource-Priority' header field.
-It extends PASSporT to allow cryptographic-signing of the SIP 'Resource-Priority" header field which is used for communications resource prioritization.
-It also describes how the PASSPorT extension is used in SIP signaling to convey assertions of authorization of the information in the SIP 'Resource-Priority' header field.
+[IETF RFC 8443] defines an optional extension “rph” to PASSporT and the associated STIR mechanisms to provide a function to sign the SIP RPH field.
+It extends PASSporT to allow cryptographic-signing and verifying of the SIP RPH field which is used for communications resource prioritization.
+It also describes how the rph PASSPorT extension is used in SIP signaling to convey assertions of authorization of the information in the SIP RPH field.